Cryostat 4.0.0

 When deployed in OpenShift, Cryostat will use the existing internal cluster authentication system to ensure all requests come from users with correct access to the Cryostat instance and the namespace that it is deployed within.

-Once you have authenticated through the cluster’s SSO login you will be
+Once you have authenticated through the cluster’s SSO login you will be redirected back to the Cryostat web application.

 For direct access to the Cryostat HTTP API you may follow the same pattern.